Borj Al Baroud

-Bourj El Baroud is a ruined watchtower located somewhat south of the mouth of Oued Ksob near Essaouira, Morocco.
+Bourj El Baroud is a ruined watchtower located somewhat south of the mouth of the Oued Ksob near Essaouira, Morocco.
 This structure is located on a broad sandy beach directly across from Phoenician ruins at the southeast tip of the main islet of Iles Purpuraires.
 (Hogan, 2007) This beach is likely the one referred to in Herodotus' account of the Phoenicians' trading with the indigenous peoples of this part of western Morocco.
 About one kilometre inland is the village of Diabat.

 In popular culture

 The locals tell that the ruin inspired the Jimi Hendrix song "Castles Made of Sand" on The Jimi Hendrix Experience album Axis: Bold As Love.
 In fact, Hendrix only visited Essaouria once, in 1969, two years after that album was made, so the story is presumably false.